18mr/vote/aapis4ce.md

-This voter guide is in partnership with KRC, HIP, FAJ, CPA, KGA, APEN (logos)
+This voter guide is in partnership with KRC, HIP, FAJ, CPA, KGA, APEN

 <font color="#f45e5c">Paid for by: Chinese Progressive Associaion FPPC # 1380710
 </font>